 Response: Costs had increased in 2024/25 by approximately £200K and were forecasted to increase to £300K thereafter.
-The Corporate Management Team (CMT) had actioned a range of measures which focussed on both the increased supply of appropriate accommodation and the management of demand.
+The Corporate Management Team (CMT) have actioned a range of measures, focussing on both = increasing supply of appropriate accommodation and managing demand..
 Bed and Breakfast accommodation was very expensive and the recovery of expenditure was limited; up to the local housing allowance.

-Note: (Councillor Chris Burke wished it to be noted that he was a member of the YMCA Board)
+Note: (Councillor Christ Burke wished it to be noted that he was a member of the YMCA Board)